jonbarron/website/README.md

-Repo of my personal website files.
+Repo of my personal website source code.

 It is based on Jon Barron's public academic website: https://jonbarron.info/.